 FedEx and UPS holidays

-Other major delivery companies have their own schedules and operate partially or in full on some federal holidays.
-FedEx and UPS do not deliver on Thanksgiving except through their services for urgent and critical deliveries and their retail locations will be closed.
-Some FedEx Office stores may have modified hours on the day before or the day after Thanksgiving; contact your local store for details.
+Other major delivery companies set their own schedules and operate partially or in full on some federal holidays.
+Most FedEx and UPS services will operate normally on Martin Luther King Jr. Day and their retail locations will be open.

-Postal delivery is considered an essential service during the coronavirus pandemic.
+Postal delivery is considered an essential service during the COVID-19 pandemic.
 Post offices continue to operate on regular working days, with accommodations for physical distancing, although opening hours at some locations may be affected by employee availability.
-Use the U.S. Postal Service's P.O.
-Locator or call 800-ASK-USPS (800-275-8777) to check on your local post office.
-You'll find more information in the “AARP Answers” article about the postal service and the pandemic.
+Use the Postal Service's online locator or call 800-ASK-USPS (800-275-8777) to check on your local post office.